unassert-js/unassert/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![License][license-image]][license-url]

-See: "[unassert - encourage reliable programming by writing assertions in production](http://www.slideshare.net/t_wada/unassert)" -- talk at NodeFest 2015.
+See: "[unassert - encourage reliable programming by writing assertions in production](http://www.slideshare.net/t_wada/unassert)" -- talk at NodeFest 2015, and "One more thing..." in talk at NodeFest 2016, titled "[From Library to Tool - power-assert as a General Purpose Assertion Enhancement Tool](https://speakerdeck.com/twada/from-library-to-tool-power-assert-as-a-general-purpose-assertion-enhancement-tool):

 #### RELATED MODULES